 Try this - Simply combine ½ teaspoon of turmeric with coconut oil or milk and then mix the ingredients all together until they form a smooth paste.
 Apply the paste to your scalp and leave it to work its magic for around one to two hours.
 Rinse the mixture off with warm water.
 Repeat once a week.

 Try blending a handful of ice, frozen spinach chunks, frozen berries, almond milk and a banana, with half a teaspoon of turmeric.
-The spice can potentially help your body fight inflammation, which is perfect if you drink your smoothie before or after a workout.
+The spice can potentially help your body fight sensitivities, which is perfect if you drink your smoothie before or after a workout.

 Handpicked content: Vibrant tropical smoothie